hundredrabbits/thebook/north_pacific_logbook.md

 I slept so, so deep.
 My sleep has been light these past 24 hours, sensitive to any and every sound and twitch of the boat.
 I don't have trouble napping usually, but it's been rough.
 I'm glad I was able to get some rest, as I feel better now, more relaxed.

 ##### 1200
 Devine took the wheel at 9h30, after checking the weather and seeing a safer spot for us up north, though it means hand-steering in shit conditions for a while to get there.
 The waves from yesterday's winds are still here, mountainous and persistent.
-He steered for some time, while I made *pâté chinois* (recipe, p.136) for dinner.
+He steered for some time, while I made *pâté chinois* (see recipes) for dinner.
 He hove-to as we ate it, warm inside.
 Then 1 hour later, off he goes again to steer for another 3 hours.
 We only need to go 55 km (30 nm) to avoid a bad spell of weather south.
 Then, we'll have lighter winds to continue to head north to hopefully avoid Wednesday's flare-up.
 We hope to get some days of reasonable winds after that to make it past the Turn Off.
 It's close, so close, but we cannot go east, not yet.

 It is definitely discouraging to not work towards our goal because of strong winds, but we've got no choice, it is the safest thing to do.
 Sometimes, the long way is the best way, detours and all.
 After that, we have 2,778 km (1500 nm) to the opening to the Strait of Juan de Fuca.
 With what we've done already, it doesn't seem like much, but if we keep getting flare-ups like this it will amount to many more miles.
 It is best not to count detours.